-When discussing recent incidents of terrorism and terrorist attacks in the UK, or abroad, it can first be helpful to look at how likely terrorist attacks are, and what your chances of being caught up in or injured by such an incident, whether at home in the UK, or abroad.
+When discussing recent incidents of terrorism and terrorist attacks in the UK, or abroad, it can first be helpful to look at how likely terrorist attacks are.
+It can also help to look at what your chances of being caught up in or injured by such an incident, whether at home in the UK, or abroad.

 If you have been harmed by or in a terrorist attack, or otherwise directed affected by an attack such as the London Bridge attack, the Manchester Arena bombing, or the Westminster attack, you could be able to claim damages from the Criminal Injuries Compensation Authority, also known as the CICA.
 They can consider terrorism compensation claims under the 2012 Criminal Injury Compensation Scheme.
-They are also able to assist with gathering evidence to support your claim.
+They are also able to assist with gathering evidence to support terrorist attack victim compensation claims.

 Dealing with hijackings and terrorist attacks can be very complicated and can be very tragic.
 In many cases, there can be multiple parties involved in, or affected by the attack.
 To be able to make a terrorism compensation claim and to get the settlement that you are eligible to, you need to have a highly experienced personal injury solicitor on your side to help you at each step of the journey.

 There are many different definitions of what terrorism is, and what does or does not count as an act of terrorism.
-For the purposes of a personal injury claim for any injuries sustained, all we really need to focus on is the legal definition of this in the UK.
+For the purposes of a personal injury claim, all we need to focus on is the legal definition in the UK.

 The Crown Prosecution Service has a detailed guide on terrorism and terrorist attacks.
 They define terrorism as the threat or use of action which is designed to intimidate the public, influence governments, or international organisations.
 Terrorism is also defined as being carried out to advance either a religious, political, ideological, or racial cause or motive.

-Any of the following can qualify as terrorism and can be part of terrorism compensation claims.
+Any of the following can qualify as terrorism and can be part of terrorist attack victim compensation claims.